-In order to facilitate establishment of a candidate folder within the P&T file share, it is recommended that the candidate sends a notice of intent to apply for promotion -via the new web form accessible via a link on the P&T website or https://www.uml.edu/service/Apps/Forms/Form/Render?id=218412-by July 1, 2023.
+In order to facilitate establishment of a candidate folder within the P&T file share, it is recommended that the candidate sends a notice of intent to apply for promotion-via the new web form accessible via a link on the P&T website-by July 1, 2024.

-The final portfolio and supplemental materials must be uploaded electronically to the P&T file share by Monday, September 18, 2023 at 5:00 pm.
+The final portfolio and supplemental materials must be uploaded electronically to the P&T file share by Monday, September 16, 2024 at 5:00 pm.
 The candidate is advised to have the portfolio reviewed by mentors prior to uploading, as it may not be altered after this deadline.